Our Polar Bear Mascot

 On September 10, 1973 one driver was trying to overtake another in a race.
 At 6:15 he lost control of his car and smashed into WHS’s Polar Bear.
 Although the Polar Bear was demolished, steps are being taken by Mr. Geis to buy Woodward another Bear.
 This picture was taken by Tattler photographer Tom Toth, class of 1974.

-The classes of 1974 and 1975 are the only classes to graduate without a Polar Bear mascot outdoor on the campus of the school since the "original" Polar Bear was placed there in the 1960/1961 school year.
+The classes of 1974 and 1975 are the only classes to graduate without a Polar Bear mascot outdoor on the campus of the school since the "original" Polar Bear was placed there in the winter of 1960.

 From the Tattler